canuckistani/mockups/authoring/index.md

 Also there is a navigation bar at the top which shows you where you are right now.

-So here's the thing - that's exactly the layout of the Debugger panel.
+This is exactly the layout of the Debugger panel.

 So we might be able to have a single 'Sources' panel that lets us keep all of our sources in one place.